khaled-dev/jumia-practical-exercise/README.md

 #### Copy/Rename your database file to `database/database.sqlite`

-#### Make another file for test to `database/database_test.sqlite`
+> Warning: Make sure the databases is stored in the given folder with the given file name and extension

-> Warning: Make sure databases are stored in the given folder with the given file name and extension
+---
 ###

 #### Build docker image and run the containers